okundin/okundin/README.md

 - 👋 Hi, I’m @Okundin
-- 👀 I’m interested in Python
+- 👀 I’m interested in Go
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Go
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me okundin@gmail.com